 Manufacturer Qualifications: Company specializing in manufacturing Products specified in this Section with minimum 20 years' experience.

 Fabricator Qualifications: Company specializing in fabricating work specified in this Section with minimum 10 years' experience.
-Fabricator shall be a certified as a Premium MCM Fabricator by Metal Construction Association Fabricator's Council, and shall be preauthorized by aluminum-faced composite panel manufacturer.
+Fabricator shall be certified as a Premium MCM Fabricator by Metal Construction Association Fabricator's Council, and shall be preauthorized by aluminum-faced composite panel manufacturer.
 Fabricator shall document 10 projects of similar nature in past five years.
 Fabricator shall demonstrate ability to comply with 3.1B below.
 All material measurements to be verified in field.

 Installer Qualifications: Certified acceptable to fabricator, with experience on at least 10 projects of similar nature in past 5 years.